meltano/meltano/docs/src/_guide/transformation.md

 ## Adapter-Specific dbt Transformation

-In alignment with the [dbt documentation](https://docs.getdbt.com/docs/available-adapters), we are working towards supporting adapter-specific installations of `dbt`.
+In alignment with the [dbt documentation](https://docs.getdbt.com/docs/available-adapters), we support adapter-specific installations of `dbt`.
 We currently support Snowflake, Postgres, Redshift, and BigQuery.

-If you are interested in another adapter, all others are currently supported by the [`dbt` transformer](/guide/transformation#dbt-installation-and-configuration-classic).
+If you are interested in another adapter, please consider contributing its definition to [MeltanoHub](https://hub.meltano.com/transformers/).
+Alternatively, all others are currently supported by the [`dbt` transformer](/guide/transformation#dbt-installation-and-configuration-classic).

 ### Install `dbt`